m-schm/topaz/README.md

 ;; This is a comment

-;; `Vec n a` represents lists that are `n` long, that contain `a`s type Vec (n: Nat) (a: Type) =
+;; `Vec n a` represents lists that are `n` long, that contain `a`s ;; A Vec is either: type Vec (n: Nat) (a: Type) =
+  ;; empty, with length 0
   Nil: {a} -> Vec 0 a
+  ;; 1 item longer than a Vec of length n
   `::`: {n a} -> a -> Vec n a -> Vec (n+1) a

 ;; Enforce that the two lists are the same length let zip {n a b} (left: Vec n a) (right: Vec n b): Vec n (a, b) = match left, right in
+    ;; Either both lists are empty...
     Nil,     Nil     => Nil
-    x :: xs, y :: ys => (x, y) :: zip xs ys
+    ;; or they both contain at least one item. x :: xs, y :: ys => (x, y) :: zip xs ys
-    ;; no other cases needed, because we know the lists are the same length
+    ;; No other cases are needed, because the lists are the same length!
 ```

 In fact, what other languages call "generics" are entirely absent in Topaz!